 - Everyone in our family takes our family rules seriously.
 The most important one is treating each other with respect and kindness.

 By contrast, if you had punished him -- which is what parents usually mean by "consequences" -- what would he have learned?

-- She's always yelling and punishing me.
+- My parent never understands.
+She's always yelling and punishing me.
 Why should I do what she wants?